nemoarchive/documentation/submit_data.md

 <img alt="submit_dataflow" src="images/nemo_dataflow-v3.png">

-Upon successful bundling of data to the release area (either public of restricted), submitters will receive a "Successful ingest" email containing your validated manifest with additional fields capturing final file location and NeMO identifiers for individual files.
+Upon successful bundling of data to the release area (either public or restricted), submitters will receive a "Successful ingest" email containing your validated manifest with additional fields capturing final file location and NeMO identifiers for individual files.
 This email will also list any directories or files skipped due to not being listed in the manifest, for your review.

 &nbsp;

 # Restricted Data
 For restricted, or controlled access, data submissions, the validation and ingest process is the same.
 As described above, NeMO Aspera accounts for restricted data submissions should be created with an appended "-restricted", e.g. `doe-restricted`.
-Restricted accounts also need to be set to mount to the proper area on our restricted server.
+Restricted accounts need to be set to mount to the proper area on our restricted server.
 A NeMO team member will reach out, distinctly from the automated account approval email, once your account is ready for restricted data submission, so please plan accordingly for this minimal extra time required prior to data submission.

 [Restricted Data Release documentation](./release_restricted.md) outlines steps required to make restricted datasets available to approved users or the public, as applicable.

 &nbsp;

 # Tracking Submissions
 Submitters can track the progress of data submissions from  manifest validation through release to the NeMO Portal.
-To track submission, log into [the NeMO website](https://nemoarchive.org/) using your NeMO Aspera credentials.
+To track submissions, log into [the NeMO website](https://nemoarchive.org/) using your NeMO Aspera credentials.
 Once logged in, select `Dashboard` in the top navigation, and select `Submission status`.
 This image shows the status for an individual manifest.
 Clicking on any of the completed, green checkmarks provides additional details: date, time and explanation of the completed step.

 <img alt="tracking database" src="images/tracking_dashboard.png">

-Incomplete steps are shown in grey, failed steps in red.
-Failed steps should be resolved internally by the NeMO team, and we will reach out if you need to resubmit all or a portion of your data.
+Incomplete steps are shown in gray, failed steps in red.
+Failed steps following the QC step will be resolved internally by the NeMO team, and we will reach out if you need to resubmit all or a portion of your data.

 If you are a project manager, a PI or other role responsible for tracking submissions, and would like to have access to the tracking dashboard for one or a number of labs or submitters, please create a NeMO Aspera account at [nemoarchive.org/register](https://nemoarchive.org/register) and email [nemo@som.umaryland.edu](mailto:nemo@som.umaryland.edu) explaining your role and tracking request.

 &nbsp;

 # Reporting to NIH
 Depending on funding source, data submitters may be required to submit quarterly proof of data submissions.
-At this time, NIH is accepting the "Successful ingest" email received once data is successfully bundled as a submission receipt for an individual manifest.
+At this time, BICCN is accepting the "Successful ingest" email received once data is successfully bundled as a submission receipt for an individual manifest.